 We made some roots and bumps by adding packing Styrofoam (you could use pool noodles or pipe insulation from your local hardware store) to exterior areas.
 Remember, trees rarely grow straight so have some bend in the trunk will make it look more realistic.
+We went overboard with this idea and once the foam was on it, it expanded and hit a lot of the detail! so just experiment and see what works for you.

 TIP: This tree was our first experiment in preparation of doing a larger tree.
 The foam, because it expands and is hard to control, doesn’t do well with finer details.
 Many of our smaller roots were obscured by foam.